Credit Report Errors

 - Experian Information Solutions, Inc.

-If you discover an error on your credit report, you must inform the credit reporting agencies as quickly as possible and the credit bureaus must investigate your claims within 30 days.
+If you discover an error on your credit report, you must inform the credit reporting agencies as quickly as possible.
+Once you do, the credit bureaus must investigate your claims within 30 days.
 The notification of the error to the credit bureau is called a “dispute”.
-These disputes must specifically notify the bureaus of the mistake, or error, in your credit report.
+These disputes must specifically notify the bureaus of the error in your credit report.

 Once the credit bureaus receive a dispute, they must forward all relevant information about the mistake to the company or organization that provided them the incorrect information in the first place.
-Once the information provider is properly notified of the dispute, it must conduct its own investigation, and report back to all three credit bureaus if it discovers that the disputed information is indeed an error.
-If the information provider cannot verify (due to the failure to find the consumer’s file, for example) then the furnisher must promptly delete the item from your credit report, or modify based on the results of the search.
+Once the information provider is properly notified of the dispute, it must conduct its own investigation and report back to all three credit bureaus if it discovers that the disputed information is indeed an error.
+If the information provider cannot verify (due to the failure to find the consumer’s file, for example), then the furnisher must promptly delete the item from your credit report or modify it based on the results of the search.

 What do I do if I find an error in my credit report?